-Remote and hybrid work didn’t just change where employees sit.
-It changed how healthcare benefits behave day to day-and for a lot of employers, it quietly broke the mechanism that turns plan design into better health and lower cost.
+Remote and hybrid work didn't just change where employees sit.
+It changed how healthcare benefits behave day to day – and for a lot of employers, it quietly broke the mechanism that turns plan design into better health and lower cost.

 The hidden problem: the feedback loop is gone

-• Managers nudged participation informally
+- Managers nudged participation casually

 Why “just add telehealth” doesn't fix it

-• Finding high-quality specialists and getting referrals
+- Finding top specialists and getting referrals

-• Moving between vendors without losing continuity
+- Moving between vendors without losing continuity

 What remote work really changes (the systems view)